 The Sustainability Centre is perched by the South Downs Way in rural Hampshire, within 55 acres of woodland and chalk grassland.
 Set up by the charity Earthworks Trust, its aim is to “demonstrate, develop and promote knowledge, skills, technologies and lifestyles that improve peoples quality of life without damaging the local and global environment.”
 The centre offers a learning experience for all ages, from bushcraft to renewable energy.
 The campsite is in a peaceful location and also hires tipis and yurt tents.

 Chalk and grass pathways.
 Some sections pass along roads, so watch for traffic.

 By Car: Old Winchester Hill is signposted and accessed from the A32 at Warnford.
 The Sustainability Centre is signposted from the A3(M) by brown and white signs.

 Please note that while The Sustainability Centre has a car park, it is for visitors who use the centre’s facilities.
 Parking is permitted at the discretion of the centre, depending on how busy they are – if permission to park is granted, a donation toward fundraising activities is requested.

 By public transport: Guests at the centre can book a lift from Petersfield station, which is on the London Waterloo to Portsmouth line.

 Bat and Ball

 The Thomas Lord

 The Sustainability Centre

 The camping field is in a peaceful open space, ideal for individuals, families and groups.
 You can hire a tipi and yurt.
 Campfires and barbecues by arrangement.
-Camping £5 per tent per night plus £3.50 per person.
+Camping £12 per adult per night and £7 per child per night.